stevreut/pi-project/README.md

 *For now*, once installed as described above, simply open the included index.html file with your internet browser - by double-clicking, explicitly opening the file, or whatever other action might be appropriate for your platform.

-*(Ultimately, it is likely that this same front-end only implementation will be made available as a URL on github, but that is not the case at this moment.)*
+*(Ultimately, it is likely that this same front-end only implementation will be made available as a URL on github, but that is not the case at this time.)*

 # License.